emottk/USE1-PG-Bot-Info-and-Lab/README.md

 In order to build an interactive web application, you need a way to take in information from your user.
 Ruby makes this very easy: enter **puts and gets**.

 ##puts
 `puts` is a method that works very much like `print`.
 We have used it in previous labs as it helps to present things to a user through the terminal.
-We use `puts` because it adds a new line after whatever it prints, unlike print.
+We use `puts` because it adds a new line after whatever it prints, unlike `print`.
 This makes whatever you're presenting to the user much easier to read.

 	puts "Hello world!"
 	puts "It's a beautiful day"